 This article describes the status of the new European Medical Device Regulations, and it provides some advice for what you should be doing to prepare for the changes.

-Yes, in a word the negotiations are “stuck”!
+Yes, in a word, the negotiations are “stuck”!

-My friend Erik Vollebregt did a wonderful job of summarizing the status of negotiations on April 30, in his own blog posting.
+My friend Erik Vollebregt did a wonderful job of summarizing the status of negotiations on April 30, in his blog posting.
 The best guess anyone has is that we might have a final version released next year in Spring 2016.
-It’s only 2 years later than I was expecting.
+It’s only two years later than I was expecting.
 I guess they encountered more mud than expected.

 There are a number of issues that the member states appear to be stuck on:

 - Genetic testing

 - Implant cards

 - Eudamed & UDI

 - Notified Bodies